leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Generation of genome file

 First thing to do is to generate a genome file.
-It is a tab delimited file with chromosome names and their respective sizes needed for downstream steps:
+It is a tab delimited file with chromosome names and their respective sizes used by several tools:

 Generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).
-For the analsysis of TCF3::HLF HiChIP the reference genome GCA_000001405.15_GRCh38_no_alt_analysis_set.fna was downloaded from https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/
+For the analsysis of TCF3::HLF HiChIP the reference genome [GCA_000001405.15_GRCh38_no_alt_analysis_set.fna](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz) was downloaded.

 Faidx will index the reference file and create GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.fai on the reference directory (0.GenomeAssembly directory).